bean-walrus/bad-celeste/README.md

 While I don't have any sources for code as I coded this all by myself, I did take a whole lot of inspiration for level design from the Pico-8 version of Celeste.
 That's what all the image files are.
 It was made by Maddy Thorson and Noel Berry.
+Also all the sounds were from that game as well.
 The link to the original game is below:

 https://www.lexaloffle.com/bbs/?tid=2145